flekschas/jupyter-scatter/paper.md

 ![Additional features of Jupyter Scatter.
 Legend, axes labels, and tooltip.
 \label{fig:additional}](paper/additional.jpg)

 Exploring a scatter plot often involves studying subsets of the points.
-To select some points, one can either long press and lasso-select points interactively in the plot (\autoref{fig:teaser} Top Right) or query-select points (\autoref{fig:teaser} Bottom Right) as shown below.
-In this example, we're selecting all cities with a population greater than ten million.
+To select points, one can either long press and lasso-select points interactively in the plot (\autoref{fig:teaser} Top Right) or query-select points (\autoref{fig:teaser} Bottom Right) as shown below.
+In this example, we select all cities with a population greater than ten million.

 ```py
 scatter.selection(geonames.query('Population > 10_000_000').index)
 ```

-The selected cities can be retrieved by calling `scatter.selection()` without any argument.
+The selected cities can be retrieved by calling `scatter.selection()` without any arguments.
 The method returns the data record indices, which can then be used to get back the underlying data records.

 ```py
 cities.iloc[scatter.selection()]